privacygmail cleanupemail security

 • Immune to company data breaches

-• Cannot be subpoenaed from MailMop
+• Can't be subpoenaed from MailMop

 • No employee access possible